anamud/mir-dev/README.md

 # MIR

 This is the source repository of MIR, an experimental task-based runtime system library.
-To get started with using MIR, please read the [user guide](docs/MIR_UG.pdf).
+To get started with MIR, please read the [user guide](docs/MIR_UG.pdf).

 Main author: Ananya Muddukrishna (e-mail: ananya.muddu@gmail.com)

 Other contributors: Peter A. Jonsson, Peder Langdal

 The name MIR is inspired by Mir Publishers from Moscow.
 Ananya Muddukrishna enjoyed Mir books on electronics and geometry during his childhood.

+## Documents

+To get started with MIR, please read the [user guide](docs/MIR_UG.pdf).

 ## Citation